-AoS Proximity to Coastline Centres of Human Population Transportation Links Commercial/Industrial Developments Further Considerations west of the AoS and Holbeach approximately 2.3 miles to the south- east of the AoS. located in relatively close proximity to the west, south and south-west of the search area. east boundary of Spalding approximately 1.5 miles to the south- west of the search area. area are likely to influence the background sound climate.
+AoS Proximity to Coastline Centres of Human Population Transportation Links Commercial/Industrial Developments Further Considerations west of the AoS and Holbeach approximately 2.3 miles to the southeast of the AoS. located in relatively close proximity to the west, south and south-west of the search area. east boundary of Spalding approximately 1.5 miles to the southwest of the search area. area are likely to influence the background sound climate.
 The increased road traffic and commercial activities associated with the towns of Spalding and Holbeach is also likely to increase the baseline sound levels.
 Scoping Boundary Approximately 3.5 miles of direct coastline on the eastern boundary of the search area.
 In addition, approximately 10 miles of the eastern scoping boundary is within 1 mile of the coast.
-Main significant area of population is Boston in the southern area of the scoping boundary.
-No other significant areas of population; however, Skegness is located approximately 1.4 miles to the east of the scoping boundary.
-Approximately 17 miles of significant roads network, the majority located in and around Boston.
+Boston in the southern area of the scoping boundary.
+No other significant areas of population; however, Skegness is located approximately 1.4 Approximately 17 miles of significant roads network, the majority located in and around Boston.
 The A158 Skegness Road in the northern area of the scoping boundary is also significant.
 It also should be noted that the A52 runs in a north/south direction through the majority of the scoping boundary.
 Considerable industrial/ commercial developments to the south-east of Boston.
 In addition, commercial areas located on the western edge of Skegness approximately 0.8 miles to the east of the scoping boundary.
 Vast majority of the scoping boundary located on a rural environment, with the exception of the town of Boston.
 This may lead to lower baseline sound levels; however, it is considered that any noise impacts would be from construction noise and therefore temporary in nature.

-AoS Proximity Coastline to Centres Population Human Transportation Links Commercial/Industrial Developments Further Considerations Though this road is not considered significant in conjunction with the Extrium England Noise and Air Quality Viewer website, it is considered that it would still be a significant noise source.
+AoS Proximity to Coastline Centres of Human Population Transportation Links Commercial/Industrial Developments Further Considerations Though this road is not considered significant in conjunction with the Extrium England Noise and Air Quality Viewer website, it is considered that it would still be a significant noise source.